DECODEproject/whitepaper/decode_applications.md

 The core implementation of P2P verification in DECODE relies on a group of people acting as a decentralised Issuer within the context of ABC.

-* An unverfied user submits a 'claim' for an identity verification into the system, for example, this could be a claim that 'User X is a resident of block 10, nichonson street, Edinburgh'.
+* An unverfied user submits a 'claim' for an identity verification into the system, for example, this could be a claim that 'User X is a resident of block 10, nicholson street, Edinburgh'.
 * A smart contract is created for this claim, and this is submitted into DECODE.
-* Existing verified users (or nominated administrators) are notified of this claim, and they can anonymously verify the claim.
+* Existing verified users (or nominated administrators) are notified of this claim, and they can anonymously verify the claim, based on their location or association with the claimant via other applications.
 * When a consensus is reached on the results of the claim contract, the transaction is deemed complete and the user making the claim is then promoted to a verified user.
 * The claimant is issued with attribute based credential certificate to denote that they are a verified user.

+There is potential for using various DECODE enabled applications for the verification of separate identity attributes and reputation credentials.
+This moves away from using a centralised issuing party for credential checking, this provides users the privacy and control of their data.

+This is an area of research both within DECODE and among the blockchain community.
+Findings from Indre (@Indre) particularly in the area of accommodation sharing have shown that relying only on software based solutions is not enough.
+There was a strong demand for community based design decisions, such as approaching networks of friends or neighborhoods for identity and reputation verification.

 ## Example - Data commons and Open data